 Policy Regarding Visitor Access to the College Campus

-- Visitors and non-CSC student guests may enter the campus from sunrise to sunset daily.
-Campus visitors/non-CSC guests may enter academic buildings, athletic facilities and other facilities only during normal business hours, or in accordance with published facility hours and policies.
-Visitors/non-CSC guests may not enter college student residence halls and college houses unless they are registered guests of students residing in those locations, or have written authorization from the Vice President of Student Development and Dean of Students or designee. *Refer to the Student COVID-19 Guest Policy.
+- Campus visitors/non-CSC guests may enter administrative/academic buildings, athletic facilities and other facilities only during normal business hours, or in accordance with published facility hours and policies.
+Visitors/non-CSC guests may not enter college student residence halls and college houses unless they are registered guests of students residing in those locations, or have written authorization from the Vice President of Student Development and Dean of Students or designee. *Refer to the Student Guest Policy

 - Recreational use of campus athletic facilities for walking, jogging, bicycling, outdoor courts and fields and indoor facilities is allowed, subject to the time restrictions above, and in accordance with the Athletic Facilities Rental Policy and other policies established by the Athletics Department and the Hogan Sports Center.
 At all times, the college’s students have priority for the use of facilities.